DGretta/Music/mob_of_emus_beginners_guide.md

 ---

-**Bottom Line:** Mob of Emus isn't just six channels - it's six channels that understand music theory, making complex harmonic and rhythmic relationships as easy as turning a knob.
+**Bottom Line:** Mob of Emus isn't just six channels - it's a **mathematical harmony processor** that transforms simple frequency relationships into complex musical mathematics through harmonic series algorithms.
+Every patch teaches you something new about how harmonic relationships really work.
+As the **harmonic brain of Phase 2 ecosystems**, it transforms generative patterns, algorithmic processing, and organic modulation into unified mathematical harmony evolution.

 ---